 So don’t leave it to the last minute!

-How to choose a complementary band for your engagement ring?
-Here are a few of our top tips for ensuring you love your band forever and that it makes the perfect partner to your engagement ring.
+How to choose a complementary wedding ring for your engagement ring?
+Here are a few of our top tips for ensuring you love your wedding ring forever and that it makes the perfect partner to your engagement ring.

 Don’t worry about matching metals:

 There are no rules in fashion anymore, and we love that!
 Don’t worry about matching the metal to your engagement ring.
 Yellow, rose gold and white gold all look beautiful together in any combination.
 Combining metals is also a great way to show off your unique style - this Gabriel and Co stunner is sure to turn heads for years to come.

 This trend is for everyone who wants a distinct ring style.
 Gentlemen can mix metals for a singular wedding ring style too.
 For a subtle twist on a classic, check out this two-tone men’s wedding ring by Benchmark.